inconsiderate/inconsiderate.github.io/_posts/2019-01-10-complete-media-solution-part-7.md

 ## Plex Server

 Plex and Emby have a fairly similar set up process.

-# Client Software

-## AndroidTV

-## Roku

-## Kodi install and config

-## Emby install and config

-## Plex install and config
-This is the thing.
+More info forthcoming!